exercism/problem-specifications/exercises/jigsaw-puzzle/introduction.md

+# Introduction

-Your best friend started to collect puzzles.
-A catalogue the collection should contain as much information as possible.
-After solving one of the puzzles to count the rows, columns, amount of border and inside pieces, you are tasked to provide some helper functions.
+Your best friend has started collecting jigsaw puzzles and wants to build a detailed catalogue for the collection — recording information like the number of pieces, rows, columns, border pieces, inside pieces, aspect ratio, and the puzzle's format.
+After solving one of the puzzles to figure out these details, you're now helping fill in the gaps for others in the collection, even when some data is missing.